FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Introduction

+A defining challenge in \textbf{long-term planning capability} is that the risk and return consequences of an exposure decision are inherently delayed and cumulative—they unfold over multiple trading days rather than within a single step.
+To explicitly encode this temporal dependency into the agent’s reasoning, FinPos adopts a multi-timescale reward market signal during training, which jointly considers daily immediate profit-and-loss (PnL) and medium- to long-term cumulative returns.
+This guides the Direction Agent to make non-myopic action choices that balance short-term responsiveness with strategic consistency.

+To address \textbf{explicit position representation and exposure control}, the multi-timescale reward framework also feeds long-horizon performance signals into the reflection process of the Quantity and Risk Decision Agent.
+This enables the agent to internalize the concept of continuous position and understand how its sizing decisions impact portfolio dynamics.
+Consequently, the Quantity and Risk Decision Agent dynamically determines the specific transaction volume to buy or sell—subject to a CVaR-based upper bound on single-transaction exposure to ensure capital safety.

 By observing the reasoning chain of trading agents, we observe that current trading agents often analyze market information superficially and lack causal reasoning abilities.
 For instance, when trading Tesla stock, the agent may overestimate the relevance of news such as "Musk invests in company A" while dismissing significant news like "major changes in U.S. tariff policy" as irrelevant to trading decisions.
 This issue arises because the information analysis agent lacks fundamental common sense about the specific forms of information.
-To enhance \textbf{in-depth market analysis ability}, we employ a strategy of independent analysis by multiple agents for various types of market information (e.g., financial reports, news) and inject fundamental domain-specific knowledge and focused guidance on key issues into each analyst.
-With this mechanism, FinPos achieves deeper insights into the market.
+To enhance \textbf{in-depth market analysis ability}, we build upon the multi-agent information processing paradigm, go further by by injecting domain-specific financial knowledge and causal principles through tailored prompting.
+This enables FinPos to interpret market signals not just by sentiment, but by fundamental relevance and risk implications.

 We conduct extensive experiments using data from multiple real stocks to demonstrate the effectiveness of the FinPos agent in authentic market environments.
 FinPos outperforms several state-of-the-art (SOTA) financial agents and is the first agent equipped with investment position management capabilities.
 Moreover, a series of ablation studies underscored the critical importance of risk management, long-term planning, and in-depth market analysis for the agent's ability to manage investment positions effectively.